westonkl/InterviewPrep/README.md

 What do you do when faced with adversity?

 How do you handle working under pressure?

+What are the things that are most important to you in a job?

+Tell me about a time where you demonstrated leadership skills.

 How do you approach a new project and technology?
 - Look at similar project examples